Loader gif

 However, you’ll likely have to offer at least as much as your net worth, which is everything you own reduced by your debt.
 If you take this route, there are two options: a lump sum cash offer payable in five or fewer installments in five months or a periodic payment offer payable in six or more installments over 24 months.

-An OIC is a lot like bankruptcy — you should only use it as an extreme last resort.
+An OIC is a lot like — you should only use it as an extreme last resort.
 The IRS has an online tool to help you determine if you might qualify for an OIC.

 What not to do